kelmore5/ebay-keyword-crawler/README.md

 ## Proof of Concept

-Below are some pictures to give a proof of concept (You can also see these and more in the [demoes](https://github.com/kelmore5/ebay-keyword-crawler/tree/master/demoes) folder above or you can look at a sample output from [this](https://github.com/kelmore5/ebay-keyword-crawler/raw/master/demoes/output_demo.xlsx) Excel sheet, screenshotted below)
+Below are some pictures to give a proof of concept.

+You can see these and more in the [demoes](https://github.com/kelmore5/ebay-keyword-crawler/tree/master/demoes) folder above or you can look at a sample output from [this](https://github.com/kelmore5/ebay-keyword-crawler/raw/master/demoes/output_demo.xlsx) Excel sheet, screenshotted below.

 Here's a pic of the forum from ebay before download